-Our custom wood cutting boards made of cherry woods beautifully accent a kitchen with rich color.
-Offering a handful of different sizes ands tons of options for customization, see why customers love their MHW custom wood cutting boards made of cherry woods.
-We also offer products including maple cutting boards, walnut cutting boards, as well as the ability to custom build any variety you request.
+Our custom cherry wood cutting boards beautifully accent a kitchen with rich color.
+Offering a handful of different sizes ands tons of options for customization, see why customers love their MHW custom wood cutting boards.
+We also offer products including maple cutting boards, walnut cutting boards, as well as provide the ability to custom build any variety you request.

 All About Our Cherry Wood Cutting Boards

 When it comes to cutting boards, the quality of the wood used is truly the name of the game.
 This is why cherry is one of our three main materials.
 The color, the natural lustre, the durability, and the versatility are all characteristics we take into account when selecting our materials and cherry ticks all of these boxes and more.

 But, what makes cherry better than the countless other cutting board materials out there?
 To answer this, let’s take a look at the various qualities that cherry wood possesses and determine exactly why cherry wood earns a top-spot in our book without fail.

 Cherry wood is a smooth-grained wood that comes from the American black cherry fruit tree.
 It is often referred to as one of the best furniture and woodworking woods on the market because of its graceful aging and versatility.

 It is also a highly popular wood for eco-conscious buyers.
 In fact, according to Kinsey Hardwood Flooring, “Cherry is grown in FSC-certified forests throughout the United States, so you can choose it as an eco-friendly hardwood flooring option with a clear conscience.”